elementary/docs/writing-apps/the-basic-setup.md

 ## Git

 To download and upload to GitHub, you'll need the Terminal program `git`.
-Git is a type of [revision control system](https://en.wikipedia.org/wiki/Version_control) that allows multiple developers to collaboratively develop and maintain code while keeping track of each revision along the way.
+Git is a type of [version control system](https://en.wikipedia.org/wiki/Version_control) that allows multiple developers to collaboratively develop and maintain code while keeping track of each version along the way.

 If you're ready, let's get you set up to use Git: